BrightID/BrightID/security.md

 If nodes agree, they can update the security schedule.
 They do this using the [ledger versioning](https://www.stellar.org/developers/guides/concepts/versioning.html#ledger-versioning) model from stellar-core.

 #### Merging networks
 It's possible for multiple Brightside networks to exist, and existing networks to merge.
 Signed interactions from one network are added to the other and re-verified.
-[Read more about merging](merging.md).